Tyre Nichols' mother says Memphis officers 'brought shame' to their families and the Black community

 Nichols was pulled over by police on January 7 for suspected reckless driving and a "confrontation" occurred, according to police.
 On January 10, three days after the stop, the Tennessee Bureau of Investigation announced Nichols had died due to injuries sustained in a "use-of-force incident with officers," according to a statement.
 Memphis Police Chief Cerelyn "CJ" Davis said Friday that police have since been unable to find anything to substantiate the probable cause for reckless driving by Nichols before the fatal encounter.

-Nichols was overpowered and abused by the officers, Wells said.
+Nichols was overpowered and abused by the officers, Wells says.
+"They beat my son like a piñata," she said.
 "Those men, if you combine their weights, they all -- it was over 1000 pounds, beating and beating a 150-pound person to death," she said.

-Wells told the harrowing story of when police came to her door after the beating and how she learned of his injuries.
+Wells told the harrowing story of when police came to her door after the beating and how she learned of her son's devastating injuries.

+She says the Memphis police "banged" on her door on the evening of January 7 and told her Nichols had been arrested for driving under the influence.
+Police, she says, said they had to use pepper spray and a Taser on him and he would go to the hospital after being attended by paramedics.

+Wells says that police attributed their use of force to Nichols' "superhuman energy," which made it difficult to put handcuffs on him.
+"What they were describing was not my son," she said.

-At around 4 AM, Wells received a call from a doctor asking her and her husband to come see Nichols in the hospital, where he was being treated for his injuries.
+Initially, police denied her request to go to the hospital with Nichols, Wells says.
+It wasn't until around 4 am that she received a call from a doctor asking her and her husband to come see Nichols in the hospital, where he was being treated for his injuries.

 "The doctor proceeded to tell me that my son had went into cardiac arrest and that his kidneys were failing," she said.
 "This doesn't sound consistent to somebody being tased or pepper sprayed," as the police had told her.